Python Error Handling: 10 Enterprise-Grade Tactics

 Here's what nobody tells you about Python error handling: the code that works perfectly in your local environment can become a debugging nightmare in production.
 That simple try/except block you wrote?
 It just masked a database timeout and made it look like user error.

 Most developers think error handling means catching exceptions.
 But there's a world of difference between catching exceptions and handling them well.
-The teams that ship reliable Python code don't just catch more errors, they catch the right errors in the right way.
+Production systems that achieve 79% less downtime share a common pattern: they treat error handling as a signal processing system, not just crash prevention.

 Build a Precise Exception Taxonomy